RayBenefield/Forge-Dev-Kit/wip/design/halo-tactics.hs.md

 ###### Scripts

 > - If My Turn then set as Active
-> - If Not My Turn then Remove Active Trait
+> - If Not My Turn then Remove Active Aspect

 | #1| `CHECK` Max-Team-Size > 0||
 | ---| ---| ---|